Pannal: History and etymology

 By the early fourteenth century, Pannal had become a thriving market village with weekly markets and an annual four-day fair.
 The parish of Pannal covered a large area, including Beckwith, Beckwithshaw, Brackenthwaite and Low Harrogate.
 In 1894 Low Harrogate became part of the new Municipal Borough of Harrogate, and in 1938 the village of Pannal was also added to Harrogate.
 This left the village of Pannal outside the civil parish of Pannal.
 This confusing situation continued until 2010, when the civil parish was renamed Beckwithshaw.

 One of today's most significant structures in Pannal is Pannal Hall, rebuilt in 1860 after a 200-year history.

 Governance

-The village is in the Pannal electoral ward of Harrogate Borough Council.
-For county council purposes the parish is in the Pannal and Lower Wharfedale electoral division of North Yorkshire County Council.
+Pannal was part of the West Riding of Yorkshire until 1974, when it was transferred to the new county of North Yorkshire.
+From 1974 to 2023 it was part of the Borough of Harrogate.
+It is now administered by the unitary North Yorkshire Council.

 As a result of the transfer of the village to the municipal borough of Harrogate in 1938, Pannal had no parish council to represent its interests.
 In 1974 it became part of the unparished area of Harrogate.
 However the village remained a distinct community separate from Harrogate, and in the 1990s local residents formed the Pannal Village Society to give the village a voice.
 A local campaign led in 2016 to the formation of a new civil parish for the village and the neighbouring village of Burn Bridge, known as Pannal and Burn Bridge.